 - Listing any conferences or courses you have been on and what you gained from them;

-- Knowing your subject and being up-to-date – you need to demonstrate knowledge of topical issues in the field of medicine that interest you and describe why you are interested in certain areas.
+- Knowing your subject and being up-to-date – you need to demonstrate knowledge of topical issues in the field of medicine that interest you and why.

 - Highlight the specific personal attributes you have that would make you a suitable candidate to be a doctor.
-You need to back these up with specific examples via achievements in sport, music, hobbies and other interests.
+You need to back these up with specific examples of achievements in a variety of areas like sport, music, hobbies and other interests.
 Medical schools want to see that you can work in a team and also hold a position of responsibility.
-(See section on personal attributes of a doctor).

 Hobbies and interests are vital to your application for medicine to demonstrate that you are a well-rounded individual.
 People who are totally absorbed in their studies to the exclusion of all else will lack some of the personal attributes that are key to making a good doctor.